 9. Plan ads and copy.

 You’re going to be busy once the holiday rush hits, so get as much as you can out of the way while things are (relatively) quiet.
 Planning ads, creating graphics, and writing blog posts ahead of time will help keep your messaging more consistent—and of better quality—than if you wait until Black Friday to throw together your Cyber Monday ad.
 If you have evergreen content, be sure to repurpose that as well.

 10. Invest in video marketing.

-The average American adult spent six hours per day watching digital video in 2017, so there’s never been a better time to add video content to your marketing arsenal.
+The average American adult spent six hours per day watching various videos, so there’s never been a better time to add video content to your marketing arsenal.
 But before you go and upload a bunch of clips to YouTube, spend some time researching how Facebook and Instagram are redefining video advertising, giving merchants a scalable way to have more interactions with their customers.

 11. Double down on email marketing.